FancyChaos/BerichtsheftCreator/README.md

 # BerichtsheftCreator
 Script to easily append stuff to your report book.

-It extends your present .tex file with the templates you choose
+It extends your present .tex file with the templates you can choose and edit.